MarkusMueller-DS/Data-Scientist-Udacity-Nanodegree/Capstone Project/README.md

 ##### by Markus Müller

 This is the last project from the Udacity Data Scientist Nanodegree.
 The first goal of this project is to perform an unsupervised learning algorithm to uncover differences between customers and the general population.
-The second goal was to perform a supervised learning algorithm to predict if an individual became a customer and the last goal was to use this trained model to predict on unseen data and upload the results to Kaggle.
+The second goal was to perform a supervised learning algorithm to predict if an individual became a customer and the last goal was to use the trained model to predict on unseen data and upload the results to Kaggle.

 Link to <a href='https://medium.com/@markusmller_92879/udacity-data-scientist-nanodegree-capstone-project-using-unsupervised-and-supervised-algorithms-c1740532820a'>Medium article</a>